pniebrzydowski/wedding/content/en/accommodations/03-goldenes-kreuz.md

 distance: 260
 ---

-### Terms
+#### Terms

 Free cancellation until 3 months before arrival.
 40% up to 1 month before.
 70% up to one week before.
+Breakfast included.

-### Payment
+#### Payment

 Payment can be made via bank transfer.
 For those coming from outside the EU, it is possible to make payment by card, but the information must be provided directly to the hotel.